icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Unity](https://unity.com/) - A powerful and popular cross-platform game engine for creating 2D and 3D interactive experiences and games.
 - [Unreal Engine](https://www.unrealengine.com/en-US/) - Epic Games Unreal Engine is a XR engine that allows planners to not just create visualizations, but create immersive environments that gamify community involvement, decision-making, and the planning process.

+### Planning Management and Administrative Tools and Platforms
+Software, tools, and platforms intended to help assist with planning management and adminstration.
+This includes software for permitting, development review, digital plan development, and other planning management tasks.
+- [Encode Plus](https://www.encodeplus.com/) - Software to help modernize planning and zoning ordinances and streamline county or municipal code and by-law management.
+- [MyGovernmentOnline](https://www.mygovernmentonline.org/) - Digital government solutions for permitting and in-office processes designed by government for goverment (provider is technically a public agency).
+- [Digiplan](https://digeplan.com/) - Provides software for fully integrated electronic plan review and intake processes.
+- [OpenGov](https://opengov.com/products/citizen-services/) - Cloud solution to power every permit, license, and inspection with user-friendly workflows.

 ### Public Engagement Tools and Platforms
 Software, tools, and platforms intended to aid with public engagement and outreach activities.